Extremious/gcvideo-extra/README.md

 and the HDL projects are in the [HDL](HDL) directory.
 Each directory should contain README.md files with further information.

+## Fork-FAQ ##

+1. Why does this fork remove the IR remote support?
+    There wasn't enough available RAM in the FPGA for my changes.
+    I had to remove something.

+1. Then how does the alternative version keep everything?
+    The alternative version keeps the IR remote support but removes some informational text.

 ## Mini-FAQ ##